New York City Harassment Lawyer

 - The use of any form of force or intimidation against another person designed to denigrate another’s religion, race, or sex, including the use of swastikas, nooses, or burning crosses

 Most charges of aggravated harassment are class A misdemeanors under New York Penal Law §240.30, which means that a conviction could result in up to one year in jail.
 However, allegations involving religious or racial intimidation may be upgraded to class E felonies under New York Penal Law §240.31.
 This may result in a prison term of up to four years.
-A New York City harassment lawyer could attempt to mitigate the penalties that a person may face.
+A New York City attorney could attempt to mitigate the penalties that a person may face for charges of harassment.

 How a New York City Harassment Attorney Could Help